Also on this page:

 To go in-depth on social services in the area, consult United Way of the Black Hills.
 It has a list of over 50 agencies it works with, one of which is Helpline Center.

 Aberdeen is a little less isolated than Rapid City.
 It’s positioned in the northeastern corner of the state about a three-hour drive from three small cities: Sioux Falls, Bismarck and Fargo.
 That’s enough to give residents access to affordable healthcare and allow them to buy groceries without paying a markup like Rapid City residents.
-Consistent with the rest of the state, housing in this town of 26,000 is also cheap, with studio apartment prices averaging a bit over $400 a month.
-By comparison, the average U.S. studio cost $661 in 2014.
+Consistent with the rest of the state, housing in this town of 26,000 is also cheap.
 Northern State University students can get an even better deal by living on campus or at least taking advantage of what campus has to offer, including free basic healthcare.

 Though small, Aberdeen has its fair share of organizations there to look out for you.
 Here are a few: